AlinNeagu/MazeSolving/ReadMe.md

 -Download and instal Java SE Runetime Environment - use this link: https://www.java.com/en/download/

 Running the application:
--Open Command Prompt and go where download project is located.
+-Open Command Prompt and go where downloaded project is located.
 -Use "java" command followed by "-jar", the executable jar ("MazeSolving") and arguments to run the application.

 How to add arguments:
 -If you want to load your own maze image the application will solve you must insert the following arguments